nikhil122-marauder/ERP-project-DataScience/README.md

 This phase implements a LoRA-adapted fine-tuned summarizer with a deterministic repair mechanism.

 **Quick Start:**
+- If available, place the summ_lora folder in the artifacts folder to skip  retraining the fine-tuned summariser.
 - Refined tickets can be loaded to skip retraining
 - Run cells between "PHASE 3" and "PHASE 4" markers

 **Outputs:**
 - LoRA adapter for the summarization model
 - Enhanced summaries with consistent structure
+- Also place "flan-t5-base-lora-summ" inside the outputs folder in the home directory

 ### Phase 4: Evaluation